talon-one/TalonOne.cs/docs/IntegrationApi.md

 Delete audience memberships

-Remove all members from this audience.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Remove all members from this audience.

 ### Example
 ```csharp